lucascompython/downtube/README.md

 ## Description

-This is a Tauri App with NextJs that downloads and can convert Youtube videos.
-For that it uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [youtube-dl-rs](https://github.com/GyrosOfWar/youtube-dl-rs).
+This is a Tauri App with a NextJs frontend that downloads and can convert Youtube videos.
-The app it-self only takes about 3mb of space but it depends on yt-dlp(~13mb), ffmpeg(~70mb) and ffprob(~70) and in total it takes around 166mb, which is a lot, looking on replacing the depencies.
+There are two versions of the app, one that has the [LOCAL](client/src-tauri-local/src/main.rs) dependencies that takes approximately 160mb of space and another that works with a [SERVER](client/src-tauri-server/src/main.rs) that has the dependencies, so no depencies in the client, approximately 3mb of space.

 ## Preview